 He ended the letter there, either exhausted from the climax of his hate-fueled fantasy or super smug that he wrote such a sweet closing sentence.
 If telephones were around in Jackson’s time, I bet he would have ended most calls not with “Goodbye” but with “I kill him.”

 This letter captures much of what I understand about Andrew Jackson.
 It’s got solid practical advice based on unquestionable experience, and it shows some of the precision of a trained legal mind.
-But it also has Jackson’s trademark mix of paranoia, strongly-held opinion, and bluster about courage.
+But it also has Jackson’s trademark mix of paranoia, strongly-held opinion, and bluster about courage and honor.